What Is a Financial Therapist?

 • Celeste Revelli • May 6, 2021

-A financial therapist sits at the intersection of financial advice and therapy, offering either financial guidance to address unproductive financial behavior or counseling for the negative emotions that drive these behaviors.
+Financial therapy sits at the intersection of financial advice and therapy, where its practitioners offer either financial guidance to address unproductive financial behavior or counseling for the negative emotions that drive these behaviors.
 In both instances, the goal is to improve an individual’s overall well-being through their finances, recognizing that financial wellness is an important piece of total wellness.